 - Carol Lynn Ockfen: Office: 253-847-9387 Home: 360-642-5806 or firstname.lastname@example.org

 IsRotaryForYou.org has links to more information on water projects, health care, polio eradication, youth exchange, literacy, community aid, volunteers, and more.
-There is also much information about Rotary on www.rotary.org.
+There is also a lot of good information, videos and more about Rotary on www.rotary.org.